INCF/swc-specification/README.md

 This extremely simplified neuronal structure was obtained by extensive pruning of a dentate gyrus granule cell in (4).
 The left panel shows the digital SWC representation: every cylindrical compartment is described by a row containing:
-- A label (ID or SampleID, the same numbers reported next to the branches in the right panel
+- A label (ID or Index, the same numbers reported next to the branches in the right panel
-- A tag (T or TypeID, 1 for soma, 3 for dendrite),
+- A tag (T or Type, 1 for soma, 3 for dendrite),
-- Cartesion positions (x,y,z in micrometers),
+- Cartesion positions (X,Y,Z in micrometers),
-- Radius (r) and
+- Radius (R) and
-- Connectivity (C or ParentID, representing the label of parent, -1 indicates no parent)
+- Connectivity (C or Parent, representing the label of parent, -1 indicates no parent)

 ## Syntax of basic SWC reconstruction in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) - adapted from Nanda et al, 2018